1 Year Libor

 What is the LIBOR Rate?
 What is the LIBOR Index?

-LIBOR stands for “London Inter-Bank Offered Rate.”
-This interest rate is based on rates that contributor banks in London offer each other for inter-bank deposits.
-From a bank’s perspective, deposits are simply funds that are loaned to them.
-So in effect, a LIBOR is a rate at which a fellow London bank can borrow money from other banks in a particular currency.
-Rate calculations are complex as they incorporate variables such as time, maturity and currency exchange rates.
-There are hundreds of LIBOR rates reported each month in numerous currencies.
-We report the 1 Year LIBOR (12 Month LIBOR) on or after the first of the month.
-This is the LIBOR for a twelve month deposit in U.S. Dollars on the last business day of the previous month.
-For instance, the reported rate for February is the rate published on February 1, reflecting the LIBOR for January 31.
+LIBOR stands for “London Inter-Bank Offered Rate,” which is based on rates that contributor banks in London offer each other for inter-bank deposits.
+From a bank’s perspective, deposits are funds that are loaned to them.
+So in effect, this is a rate at which a fellow London bank can borrow money from other banks in any particular currency.
+As such, rate calculations are very complex because they incorporate variables such as time, maturity, and exchange rates amongst a variety of currencies.
+There are hundreds of rates reported each month in numerous currencies.

 Reasonable efforts are made to maintain accurate information.
 However, information could contain errors or inaccuracies and is presented without warranty.
 No liability is assumed for errors or omissions.